Materials meet grand challenges

 The Fraunhofer Institute for Silicate Research ISC (director Prof. Dr. Gerhard Sextl) is one of the leading Bavarian R&D centers for material-based research and development in the fields of energy, environment and health.
 With a permanent staff of about 380 scientists and technicians the Institute works to develop innovative materials and technologies for sustainable products and make essential contributions to solving the major global issues and challenges of the future.

-With its parent Institute and the Translational Center for Regenerative Therapies in Wuerzburg, its Project Group for Materials Recycling and Resource Strategies at Alzenau and Hanau, and its Center for High-Temperature Materials and Design HTL at Bayreuth Fraunhofer ISC combines first-rate expertise in materials science with long-standing experience in materials processing, industrial application and the upscaling of production and process technologies to pilot scale as well as in materials analysis and characterization.
+With its parent Institute and the Translational Center for Regenerative Therapies in Wuerzburg as well as its Center for High-Temperature Materials and Design HTL at Bayreuth Fraunhofer ISC combines first-rate expertise in materials science with long-standing experience in materials processing, industrial application and the upscaling of production and process technologies to pilot scale as well as in materials analysis and characterization.
 The Fraunhofer R&D Center Electromobility, the Center Smart Materials and the attached Application Center "Textile Fiber Ceramics" based at the University of Applied Sciences in Hof-Münchberg, excellently complement this expertise.
 As part of the Fraunhofer-Gesellschaft, the Institute is crosslinked with its sister institutes and a number of other R&D institutions in and outside Europe.
 It is involved in a multitude of joint projects on national and international scale.

 As parent institute to quite a number of different entities, the Fraunhofer ISC is privileged to combine first-rate expertise in materials science with long-standing experience in materials processing, application and analysis.
-The Institute focuses on effordable health care and regenerative therapies, on resource and energy efficiency, and on sustainability, emphasizing the use of regrowing and economically friendly raw materials, the substitution of critical materials and smart and sustainable processing techniques.
+The Institute focuses on effordable health care and regenerative therapies, on resource and energy efficiency, and on sustainability, emphasizing the use of regrowing and economically friendly raw materials, the avoidance of critical materials as well as on smart and sustainable processing techniques.